AABoyles/bettermath/README.md

 One thing I want to avoid is writing any more helpers than necessary.
 If you write one, please have a compelling reason and include it in the commit message.

-### Functions that don't work on Numbers or Arrays of numbers
+### Functions that don't work on Numbers or Arrays of Numbers

-I know, I've got a few.
-Those are going to go away with bettermath 1.0.0, so don't get used to them, and please don't write any new ones.
+Please don't write any.

 ## LICENSE